EasyGithDev/PHPOpenAI/README.md

 }
 ```

-Or, you use a try-catch structure by using the throwable() method of the Response object.
+Or, you use a try-catch structure by using the throwable() method of the CurlResponse object.

 ```php
 try {